anton-k/mig/docs/src/03-response-anatomy.md

   setMedia :: MediaType -> a -> a
 ```

-also the core of the class is the method to convert value to low-level response:
+Also the core of the class is the method to convert value to low-level response:

 ```haskell
   -- | Converts value to low-level response